 The number-one common denominator of wealth accumulators is frugality.
 Millionaires shop sales, clip coupons, read labels, compare prices, and bargain.
 People who build wealth usually don’t wear designer clothes, drive luxury cars, live in extravagant houses, or shop at Neiman Marcus.
-They typically wear jeans bought on sale, drive used Toyotas, live in middle class neighborhoods, and shop at Walmart.
+They typically wear jeans bought on sale, drive used Toyotas, live in middle-class neighborhoods, and shop at Walmart.

-If you ever find yourself unable to pay the full amount, cut up your card.
+If you ever find yourself with a credit issue or are unable to pay the full amount, cut up your card.
 Pay off the balance as quickly as you can, and then don’t use a credit card for at least one year.

 2. Budget like a millionaire.

-Most college students live on budgets that allow only a Ramen noodle lifestyle.
+Most college students in the United States and around the word live on budgets that allow only a Ramen noodle lifestyle.
 When you start getting career paychecks, keep that lifestyle for a time.
-Don’t increase your budget when you get a new job, a raise, or a promotion.
-Always have your lifestyle at least one step below your income.
+Your successes and failures happen for wealthy people as well.

-• Second, put away at least 20% or more of every gross dollar you earn until you have six months to one year of living expenses in an emergency account.
+- Second, put away at least 20% or more of every gross dollar you earn until you have six months to one year of living expenses in an emergency account.
 Then continue to invest that 20% of your gross pay in qualified retirement plans like 401ks, 403bs, or IRAs.

 3. Work like a millionaire.

-Most millionaires work long hours, and most of them love what they do.
+Most millionaires and multi millionaires work long hours, and most of them love what they do.
 They often have some “skin in the game” by owning part or all of their own businesses.
 As much as possible, find a job and career you love to reach that millionaire status.

 When you do, your work becomes play and you are achieving your goals.
 Invest time and money to keep your career skills and knowledge current.
 The millionaire mindset knows that your career is your most valuable financial asset for your personal growth.